Crowdfunding: Journalism

 In order to fund online and print publications, journalists are enlisting the help of crowdfunding.
 Crowdfunding allows for small start-ups and individual journalists to fund their work without the institutional help of major public broadcasters.
 Stories are publicly pitched using crowdfunding platforms such as Kickstarter, Indiegogo, or Spot.us.
 The funds collected from crowdsourcing may be put toward travel expenses or purchasing equipment.
 Crowdfunding in journalism may also be viewed as a way to allow audiences to participate in news production and in creating a participatory culture.
 Though deciding which stories are published is a role that traditionally belongs to editors at more established publications, crowdfunding can give the public an opportunity to provide input in deciding which stories are reported.
 This is done by funding certain reporters and their pitches.
 Donating can be seen as an act that "bonds" reporters and their readers.
 This is because readers are expressing interest for their work, which can be "personally motivating" or "gratifying" for reporters.

 Spot.us, which was closed in February 2015, was a crowdfunding platform that was specifically meant for journalism.
 The website allowed for readers, individual donors, registered Spot.us reporters, or news organizations to fund or donate talent toward a pitch of their choosing.
 While funders are not normally involved in editorial control, Spot.us allowed for donors or "community members" to become involved with the co-creation of a story.
 This gave them the ability to edit articles, submit photographs, or share leads and information.
 According to an analysis by Public Insight Network, Spot.us was not sustainable for various reasons.
 Many contributors were not returning donors and often, projects were funded by family and friends.
 The overall market for crowdfunding journalism may also be a factor; donations for journalism projects accounted for .13 percent of the $2.8 billion that was raised in 2013.

-Larger crowdfunding platforms such as Indiegogo or Kickstarter, both of which are not journalism-specific, may garner more success for projects.
-This is because these large-scale platforms can allow journalists to reach new audiences.
-In 2017, 2.3 million out of Kickstarter's 7.9 million users had donated toward more than one project.

 Traditionally, journalists are not involved in advertising and marketing.
 Crowdfunding means that journalists are attracting funders while trying to remain independent, which may pose a conflict.
 Therefore, being directly involved with financial aspects can call journalistic integrity and journalistic objectivity into question.
 This is also due to the fact that journalists may feel some pressure or "a sense of responsibility" toward funders who support a particular project.
 Crowdfunding can also allow for a blurred line between professional and non-professional journalism because if enough interest is generated, anyone may have their work published.
 Crowdfunding enables freelance journalists to travel to the sites to find the new sources.